prvala/AngelApiPrakashvala/README.md

 ## API Usage

-#### Initialize Samart API using clientcode and password JWTToken and Refresh Token is optional if provided login is not necessory
+#### Initialize Smart API using clientcode and password JWTToken and Refresh Token is optional if provided login is not necessary

 ```
-string Client_code = "";  //YOUR CLIENT CODE
+string Client_code = "“; //YOUR CLIENT CODE
 string Password = ""; //YOUR PASSWORD
 string api_key = "";
-string JWTToken = "";  // optional
+string JWTToken = "“; // optional
 string RefreshToken = ""; // optional

 SmartApi connect = new SmartApi(api_key, JWTToken, RefreshToken);